TangoGibbons/ES6-Logger/README.md

 PLEASE REFRAIN FROM USING THESE VARIABLE NAMES.

 The values of these global variables are set when using the logger's public methods as described above.
 Your code should not use these variable names nor directly change the values of these variables; doing so could cause unexpected behavior in the logger module.
 Validity checking is implemented on a usage-by-usage basis to ensure the global varilables contain expected values and an error is thrown if a value is unexpected.
-However, it is still possible to inadvertently change the value of one of these global variables to a valid value, which could cause the logger to behave in an unexpected manner.
+However, it is still possible to inadvertently change the value of one of these global variables to a valid value, which could cause the logger module to behave in an unexpected manner.

 Further, please note, consideration was taken when determining how the logger should behave when encountering an unexpected value in one of the global values.
 The choice is to change the unexpected value to a default value or throw an error.
 Ultimately, it was decided to thrown an error because changing the value to a default value may cause unexpected behavior in your code.
-It seemed better to throw an error so that you are aware a global variable value has changed somewhere is your code.
+It seemed better to throw an error so that you are aware a global variable value has changed outside the provided public methods.

-Again, please refrain from using these global variale names in your code.
+Again, please refrain from using these global variable names in your code.